zub2/synoacl/README.rst

 much) so using ``synoacltool`` is a bit of a guesswork.

-To get an idea it's useful to run ``synoacltool`` without any arguments and read the usage summary is prints.
+To get an idea it's useful to run ``synoacltool`` without any arguments and read the usage summary it prints.

 The two important concepts are:

-- *ACL Archive* (think directory flags): this specify among others if the directory can have ACLs at all (``is_support_ACL``) and if ACLs from the parents are inherited into this directory (``is_inherit``)
+- *ACL Archive* (think directory flags): these specify among others if the directory can have ACLs at all (``is_support_ACL``) and if ACLs from the parents are inherited into this directory (``is_inherit``)
 - *ACL entries*: these specify the actual rights in a way similar to